dlang/phobos/phobos/Design.md

 ### std.stdio

 This module merges file I/O with formatting.
 Those should be split apart.
-File I/O should be done with ranges, and the formatting should work with any ranges.

-stdin, stdout, and stderr match the stdin, stdout and stderr of core.stdc.stdio.
-This causes terrible confusion.
-Should be stdIn, stdOut, and stdErr.
+File I/O should be done with ranges, and the formatting should work with any ranges. `stdin`, `stdout`, and `stderr` match the `stdin`, `stdout` and `stderr` of `core.stdc.stdio`.
+This causes terrible confusion and will be renamed to `stdIn`, `stdOut`, and `stdErr`.

 #### std.stdio.File